Mayan women showing tourist how to cook Mexican recipes

 Xocen Reforestation Experience - Mayan Cooking Class, Tree and Bee Nursery Visit

-Start times are flexible.
-Please leave a note if you wish start later or you have any dietary restrictions.
+Good to know Start times are flexible.
+Let us know if you'd like a later start or have any dietary restrictions.

 Valladolid, Mexico